BMProjects-Development/BMP-Modpacks-Translations/StoneBlock 4/kubejs/assets/irons_jewelry/guides/irons_jewelry/guide/metals.md

 ---
 navigation:
   title: Band Materials
-  position: 3
+  position: 2
   icon: "minecraft:iron_ingot"
 ---
-# Metals
+# Band Materials

-<Color id="green">Metals</Color> are the main components used when creating Jewelry.
+<Color id="green">Band Materials</Color> are the main components used when creating Jewelry.
 These are required for every craft.